 On their first day, make the orientation fresh and exciting to create a good impression.
 Have management welcome them!
-Lasting impressions can make a difference on whether top talent stays or chooses to move on to new opportunities when others are looking for top recruits.
+Lasting impressions can make a difference in whether top talent stays or chooses to move on to new opportunities when others are looking for top recruits.

 After the first day, don’t forget about your employees and move on to the next hire.
 Management plays an important role in retention.
 Stay in communication, get to know and understand learning styles, and find out what their interests are so you can hone in on their strengths.
-High performers love to learn and want to be challenged, so it’s important that you find ways to develop and grow their skills.
+High performers love to learn and want to be challenged.
+That makes it important that you find ways to develop and grow their skills.
 Otherwise,Â employees mayÂ become bored and start looking for the next best thing.
 Understand what their professional interests are and find ways to develop them.
-Learning opportunities come in different methods.
-This can be through education, projects, and growth from within.
-Look for occasions to use the skills they have and keep their interest fresh.
-Everyone brings a unique set of skills that can benefit the company and other employees.
-Recognize their efforts and praise them for their hard work and contributions.
+Retaining top talent and high performers requires engagement, so stay involved.

 Despite your efforts, a top performer may choose to leave.
 Communication should continue through the offboarding process.
 Thank them for their many contributions and learn from their feedback.
 Top talent feedback can help management grow and cultivate an environment where other top performers will continue to thrive in.